Koenkk/zigbee2mqtt/docs/information/groups.md

 # Groups
 Zigbee2mqtt has support for Zigbee groups.
-By using Zigbee groups you can control multiple devices simultaneously.
+By using Zigbee groups you can control multiple devices simultaneously with one command.

+**NOTE:** to use groups, at least firmware version `20181224` is required!

 ## Configuration
 Add the following to your `configuration.yaml`.